Pieloth/ASUS-G713PV-fix/README.md

 >
 > "nVidia audio", "AMD audio", and "Realtek audio" device numbers hereunder are automatically detected by script
 >
-> Just rerun the script in such case after a driver installation.
+> JUST RERUN THE SCRIPT in such case after an AMD or nVidia driver installation.

 > [!CAUTION]
-> REAPPLY AsMedia Hotfix Updater 2006_1E each time Chipset drivers are changed, or updated with AMD Adrenalin suite!!
+> REAPPLY AsMedia Hotfix Updater 2006_1E each time AMD Chipset drivers are changed, or updated with AMD Adrenalin suite!!
 >
 > DISCONNECT ALL USB devices from laptop before running this Firmware updater!!